oriSomething/comment-anchors/README.md

 _Anchor your comments!
 A package to easily navigate your code in Atom._
 _Jump to and from different comments within your code without scrolling._

+> If you've ever used Xcode, comment anchors are exactly the same as its `// MARK: anchor-name`.

 ### What does it do?

 Ever wondered how much time you actually waste by scrolling manually through